 You can check this out using Ahrefs or SEMRush.
 For any target that doesn’t cut, delete it from your list.

 Now it’s time for outreach; you can create an awesome pitch, make sure it’s personal, and adds value to the website.

 If they don’t message back the first time, make sure you send a follow-up, you’ll be surprised how many responses you get on the second or third email.

 Write The Content

-Once everything has been agreed upon (topic, pricing, writing guidelines), you can start writing the content.
-Don’t forget to add a link to your page, and sprinkle some internal links to their pages.
+You can start writing the content once everything has been agreed upon (topic, pricing, writing guidelines).
+Don’t forget to add a link to your page and sprinkle some internal links to their pages.

 You know why eCommerce SEO is important for any online store to become successful and compete in the market.